Cheapest way to book a Disney Cruise with points and miles

 She asked me what her options were for booking a Disney Cruise with points and miles.
 I also figured this information might be relevant to some of you parents reading this blog.
 Thus, an extensive post was in order!

-Disney Cruise with Amex Points
+Disney Cruise with Amex points

 American Express Membership Rewards points are worth 1 cent each towards cruise bookings made through Pay with Points.
 Since the Amex Travel website doesn’t list Disney Cruises in their search results, you’ll have to redeem Membership Rewards points for statement credits at a rate of 0.6 cents each.